1 9 7 9 – 1 9 8 4 (Australia)

 The first series used such locations as Smith’s Creek in the Kuringai National Park just north of Sydney.
 The second series was filmed in Cairns and Sydney, and the Ambush was replaced by a Fremantle class patrol boat named HMAS Defiance (pennant number 207) which was played variously by real Australian navy ships HMAS Launceston, HMAS Townsville, HMAS Warrnambool, HMAS Whyalla and HMAS Wollongong.

-Regular characters included the Commander of the Ambush, Lieutenant David Keating (Andrew McFarlane) and his 2IC Lieutenant Charles Fisher (Robert Coleby).
+Regular characters included the Commander of the Ambush, Lieutenant David Keating (Andrew McFarlane of The Sullivans fame) and his Executive Officer, Lieutenant Charles Fisher (Robert Coleby).

 Storylines included pursuing drug runners, helping stranded refugee boats and destroying an old mine that had become dangerous to shipping.